ManuelRodriguez331/Helpdesk-game/README.md

 ![screenshot](screenshot.png)

 ### Changelog
+version 0.44

+- database has 130 nodes

 version 0.4

 - initializing of string list was simplified
 - increased amount of dialogue speech to 110

  version 0.3